-Symmetric quantization is almost identical to asymmetric quantization except that it assumers a zero point of $0$ for all groups.
-Consequently, the quantization and the dequantization process can be described using Equations \ref{eq:asym_quant} and \ref{eq:asym_dequant} with $Z_{i,g}=0$.
-The scale factor of each group is calculated by finding the absolute largest value as
+Symmetric quantization is equivalent to asymmetric quantization, except that the zero-point is fixed to $0$ for all groups.
+Accordingly, the quantization and dequantization processes follow Equations~\eqref{eq:asym_quant} and~\eqref{eq:asym_dequant} with $Z_{i,j,g}=0$.
+The scale factor for each group is then computed using the maximum absolute value as

 where $|\cdot|$ is the absolute value operator.
-Here, unlike asymmetric quantization, quantized values can be either negative or positive and are represented using signed data-types.
+Here, unlike asymmetric quantization, quantized values can be either negative or positive and are represented using signed data types.